Signature NYFC Programs

 NYFC offers a suite of Emergency Funds to meet the needs of youth in and aged out of NYC foster care experiencing a crisis, whether they are in school or not.
 These include:

-- The Charles Evans Educational Emergency Fund which provides emergency supports to youth who have aged out of foster care and are enrolled in a vocational or educational program
+- The Charles Evans Educational Emergency Fund which provides emergency supports to youth who have aged out of foster care and are enrolled in a vocational or undergraduate educational program

 - The In-Care Emergency Fund which provides emergency support, specifically for youth who are still in foster care and in the custody of the Administration for Children’s Services (ACS)

 - Two COVID-Relief Emergency Funds in response to identified need throughout the NYC child welfare field

 The Spirit Award